Wind Water Pumping Systems

 During the next half of the cycle, the piston moves down, causing a piston valve to open, and water flows through into the top of the piston ready to be lifted again during the next half-cycle.
 The volume of water displaced during each stroke depends upon the piston diameter, which is the same as the diameter of the inside of the cylinder and the length of the stroke.
 This up-down motion of the piston pump means that the flow of water is not constant but will be inherently pulsating due to this reciprocal action.

-The screw pump consists of a fully enclosed pipe extending down into the well and a continuous helix screw which extends for the whole or part of the length of the cylinder, thus forming a lifting chamber.
+A screw pump consists of a fully enclosed pipe extending down into the well and a continuous helix screw which extends for the whole or part of the length of the cylinder, thus forming a lifting chamber.
 As the screw rotates a small quantity of water is scooped up by the lower blades.
 The design the screw is such that on the next revolution this water is lifted up to the next blade, whilst the original lower blade scoops up another quantity.
 Then the head height of the water being lifted is that between the blades.

 By placing the lower end in water and revolving the screw, water is raised to the top blade by blade.
 The amount of water pumped will depend upon the diameter of the cylinder and screw, the distance between blades and the speed of rotation.
 Therefore, the screw pumps efficiency is a function of leakage losses and blade geometry.